Hot (American vocal group): Hot: later career

-Although Hot's membership: the African-American Owens, the white Carson, and the Hispanic Curiel, had assembled on the assumption that this multiracial personnel would attract attention, the group received little noticeable promotion, beyond their million-selling single "Angel in Your Arms".
+Although Hot's membership — the African-American Owens, the white Carson, and the Hispanic Curiel — had assembled on the assumption that this multiracial personnel would attract attention, the group received little noticeable promotion, beyond their million-selling single "Angel in Your Arms".
 The single's success briefly boosted its parent album Hot on to the charts with a #125 peak, and two other tracks released as singles appeared in the lower half of the Hot 100: "Right Feeling at the Wrong Time" and "You Brought the Woman Out of Me" (the latter a minor hit for Evie Sands in 1975).

-Hot had two more album releases, both recorded at Wishbone Studios with Ivey and Woodford producing, before Big Tree Records was closed by its parent company Atlantic Records in 1980.
-Woodford & Ivey also produced a solo single by Owens: "I Don't Want to Dance No More / Hold Me Like You Never Had Me", released on Big Tree in 1979.
-Owens and Carson performed background vocals on the 1978 Ann Sexton album The Beginning - in a chorale which also featured Terry Woodford and veteran Muscle Shoals session singer/ songwriter Ava Aldridge - while Owens, Carson and Curiel provided vocals on two tracks on the 1979 Stanley Clarke album I Wanna Play For You.
-Owens also provided background vocals on the 1978 Ben E King album Let Me in Your Life and the 1980 Randy Crawford album Now We May Begin.
+Hot had two more album releases, both recorded at Wishbone Studios with Ivey and Woodford producing, before Big Tree Records was closed by its parent company, Atlantic Records, in 1980.
+Woodford & Ivey also produced a solo single by Owens, "I Don't Want to Dance No More / Hold Me Like You Never Had Me", released on Big Tree in 1979.
+Owens and Carson performed background vocals on the 1978 Ann Sexton album The Beginning — in a chorale which also featured Terry Woodford and veteran Muscle Shoals session singer/ songwriter Ava Aldridge — while Owens, Carson, and Curiel provided vocals on two tracks on the 1979 Stanley Clarke album I Wanna Play For You.
+Owens also provided background vocals on the 1978 Ben E. King album Let Me in Your Life and the 1980 Randy Crawford album Now We May Begin.

-In 1980 Owens, Carson, and Curiel starred in a B-movie about a female vocal group alternately known as 'Makin It', 'Runnin' Hot' and 'Smokey and the Judge'.
-The movie features most of the songs from the group's 1980 "Strong Together" album.
-Also in 1980 a song co-written by Curiel (with Phyllis Brown) entitled "Strength of a Woman" was recorded by Eloise Laws for her self-titled album, with the track reaching #33 (R&B) in single release: the song would later be recorded by the Carpenters for their 1981 album Made in America.
+In 1980 Owens, Carson, and Curiel starred in a B-movie about a female vocal group alternately known as Makin It, Runnin' Hot, and Smokey and the Judge.
+The movie features most of the songs from the group's 1980 Strong Together album.
+Also in 1980, a song co-written by Curiel (with Phyllis Brown) entitled "Strength of a Woman" was recorded by Eloise Laws for her self-titled album, with the track reaching #33 (R&B) in single release: the song would later be recorded by The Carpenters for their 1981 album Made in America.

 In 1982 Boardwalk Records released the single "Tonight" credited to Hot; of the original lineup, only Curiel's participation can be verified.

-In 1984, they made it to the finals in the Vocal Group category of the inaugural season of Star Search, coming in second to country-rock band Sawyer Brown.
+In 1984, Owens, Carson, and Curiel made it to the finals in the Vocal Group category of the inaugural season of Star Search, coming in second to country-rock band Sawyer Brown.

-In 1987 Owens and Curiel attempted to revive Hot with a projected new third member: Sandra Starks, whom Owens had met when Owens and Starks had both been session singers on the Lou Rawls album Family Reunion.
-Owens, Curiel and Starks entered into separate negotiations with both Maurice White of Earth, Wind & Fire and Barry White ultimately with no evident result.
+In 1987 Owens and Curiel attempted to revive Hot with a projected new third member, Sandra Starks, whom Owens had met when Owens and Starks had both been session singers on the Lou Rawls album Family Reunion.
+Owens, Curiel, and Starks entered into separate negotiations with both Maurice White of Earth, Wind & Fire and Barry White, ultimately with no evident result.